Gataquadrada/SpriteTube/README.md

 ## Known bugs

 - One to two pixels as margin error are randomly added/removed when saving from the editor.
+That means you need to fiddle with positions, till you get the perfect frame.
 - The sprite frame actually working flawless (despite the item above) in the animation screen is actually a bug.
-- That means you need to fidget with positions, till you get the perfect frame.